s4ke/Master-Thesis/src/md/034-topologySkeletons.md

-However, using this definition directly will make the master node a potential bottleneck in distributed environments as described in Section \ref{futures}.
+However, using this definition directly will make the master node a potential bottleneck in distributed environments as described in Section \ref{sec:futures}.
 Therefore, we introduce a more sophisticated version that internally uses Futures and obtain the final definition of `pipe` in Fig. \ref{fig:pipe}.